 ISSUES & SUPPINFORMATION Potentially Significant Impact Less Than Sig- nificant with Mitigation In- corporated Less Than Significant Impact No Impact Except as provided in Pu s Code Section dernization nalysis for Transit-Oriented adverse effect on a sce- Infill Projects s - Would the p oroject: Response: there are no unique geo tebello Hills are located is located to the west, ar ne southerly portion of the plogic features found in the to the north, The Puente H nd the Rio Hondo River is lo d with buildings, and are su e Project Area ills are located ocated to the so The San Gab I to the northea: outh.
-All three F riel Mountains st, the Los And Project sites ar s and Mon- geles River re relatively Site 1A - Harbor (5550 Harbor Street) The development proposes the construction of 37 single-family attached residences in three five-story buildings, with private garages, private drive aisles, sidewalks, guest parking areas, and common landscaped areas.
-The architectural style of the building is proposed as Agrarian with Composition Shingle roofs and stucco walls.
-Accent features include siding and board and batten at select locations, horizontal wood-like railing, vertical metal railing, wood post, trellis, and coach lights.
-Site 1B - Jillson 1 (5625 Jillson Street) The development proposes the construction of 31 single-family attached residences in four three-story buildings, with private garages, private drive aisles, sidewalks, guest parking areas, and common landscaped areas.
-The architectural style of the building is proposed as Progressive Spanish with S-Tile roofs and stucco walls.
-Accent features will include bay windows at select locations, shaped stucco soffits, decorative corbels, vertical metal railing, and coach lights. single-family attached re sidewalks, guest parkin the building is proposed Center (5555 Jillson Street esidences in eight three-sto g areas, and common and I as Progressive Spanish w select locations, shaped s ory buildings, v I private lands vith S-Tile roof vith private gara caped areas. s and stucco w ages, private d The architectu alls.
+All three F riel Mountains st, the Los And Project sites ar s and Mon- geles River re relatively attached residences in guest parking areas, an as Agrarian with Compo Harbor Street) The development of three five-story buildings, document and scaped are estion Shingle roofs and stations, horizontal wood-like with private g eas.
+The archi tucco walls.
+A arages, private tectural style of ccent features drive aisles, the building include siding sidewalks, s proposed and board attached residences in guest parking areas, an as Progressive Spanish 5 Jillson Street) The deve four three-story buildings, d common landscaped are with S-Tile roofs and stuc d stucco soffits, decorative with private g eas.
+The archi cco walls.
+Acc arages, private tectural style of ent features wil e drive aisles, the building is I include bay sidewalks, s proposed windows at single-family attached re sidewalks, guest parkin the building is proposed Center (5555 Jillson Street esidences in eight three-sto g areas, and common and I as Progressive Spanish w select locations, shaped s ory buildings, v I private lands vith S-Tile roof vith private gara caped areas. s and stucco w ages, private d The architectu alls.
 Accent fo Irive aisles, Iral style of eatures will LTD to the South, Gilbe The Site 1B - Jillson 1 ite is bounded by the Brer rt Properties Warehouse to and 2 sites are bounded b oss Jillson Street to the S he North. the West, and by the City of C d Single Family commerce City Residential to Hall and amer the North.
 Several General Plan pticular, Housing Policies policies address the visual s 4.3 and 4.5. and aesthetic impacts of futu re developme ent.
-In par- Housing Policy 4.3 The City of Commerce will encourage quality construction in new residential development and require all properties to be maintained to the greatest extent possible.
-Housing Policy 4.5 The City of Commerce will ensure that all new housing will have the same standards for design, construction, and maintenance found in housing that is more expensive.
-The City has evaluated the Project against General Plan policies City standards.
-The Project has been found, as conditioned, to meet these policies and all standards of the City.
-Therefore, the Project will have a less than significant impact , directly, indirectly, or cumulatively to scenic vistas. cluding, but not limit age scenic resources, in- ted to, trees, rock outcrop- buildings within a state Response:
+In par- Housing Policy 4.3 The City of Commerce videvelopment and require possible.
+Housing Policy 4.5 The City of Commerce will ards for design, construct expensive. found, as conditioned, have a less than signi the Project against Gener to meet these policies and ficant impact, directly, ind l all standards of the City.
+T herefore, the cluding, but not limit age scenic resources, in- ted to, trees, rock outcrop- buildings within a state Response: